microsoft/fluentui/packages/react-hooks/README.md

 ## useSetInterval

-`function useSetInterval()`
+`useSetInterval: () => { setInterval, clearInterval }`

-Hook that returns a wrapper function for `setInterval` which automatically handles disposal.
+Hook which returns safe `setInterval` and `clearInterval` methods.
+Intervals set up using this hook will be automatically cleared when the component is unmounted.

 ### Example